daffpy/vtuberwiki-py/README.md

 - `quote()` method returns a `List`
 - now you can get the name & image of a Vtuber by calling the `.name` and `.image` Class property

-to understand more please read vtuberwiki-py documentations, thanks.
+to understand more please read vtuberwiki-py documentation, thanks.

 ## Documentation